 The cause of excessive Narcissism often stems back to parental issues for the individual, for instance having a narcissistic or overly controlling dominant family member.
 For this reason, it is important that the children of a narcissistic parent be taught skills such as listening to, considering, and understanding the opinions and perspectives of others.
 Asking questions during conversation is a basic, important example of such an education.

 7. Appear to Fit Within Prescribed Roles

-Narcissistic individuals usually have precise roles that their others should fit within: roles that typically strengthen, and often aggrandize, their own idea of self worth.
+Narcissistic individuals usually have precise roles that their others should fit within: roles that typically strengthen, and often aggrandize, their own idea of self-worth.
 Deviating from these roles is often met with displeasure.

 Whilst living your life under somebody else’s idea of your identity is plainly unhelpful and impossible long term, the best advice is to appear to do so.
 First, consider what decisions you make that displeases your narcissistic person, and what decisions please them.
-What sort of role is it you fullfil for them?
+What sort of role is it you fulfill for them?
 It may be a successful, stable child, or an obedient and attractive partner.